 - And loss of appetite.

-There are actually two types of IVDD in dogs.
-The first, which we have explored above, tends to affect only dogs with dwarfism.
+There are two types of IVDD in dogs.
+The first, explored above, tends to affect only dogs with dwarfism.
 The second is rarer and can affect bigger dogs later on in life.
-This second variant is the degenerative kind and is the reason that not all of the dogs on this list are tiny!
+This second variant is degenerative, and that is why not all of the dogs on this list are tiny!

 - Basset Hound,